SumeetSuley/AML-Assignment-2/README.md

 # AML-Assignment-2
-Fake News Classification using BERT
+Fake News Classification using Transfer Learning on BERT